Trois-Rivières motorcycle for Class 6 road test — local guide + next steps

 For mentors in Trois-Rivières

 Mentors help by making test day calm and predictable.
-You’re not an instructor, and you’re not “coaching during the test.”
+You’re not an instructor, and you’re not coaching during the test.
 Road tests are booked under the assumption the test-taker has already practiced riding.
-Mentors can offer calm reassurance and a few common-sense pointers through in-app messaging — but we recommend no teaching sessions and no last-minute “training” on test day.
-Bookings are short, and mentors are compensated for being prepared, punctual, and professional (details are inside the app).
+Mentors can offer calm reassurance and common-sense coordination through in-app messaging — but no riding lessons, no paid practice sessions, and no last-minute training on test day.
+Mentors are compensated for their time, fuel, and the effort of showing up prepared with a road-test-ready motorcycle.

 - Argue with examiners or push unsafe choices